Crucifixion darkness: Literary creation

-These arguments have nowadays been largely accepted by mainstream scholarship.
+These arguments have been largely accepted by modern scholarship.
 Burton Mack describes the darkness as a fabrication by the author of the Gospel of Mark, while G. B. Caird and Joseph Fitzmyer conclude that the author did not intend the description to be taken literally.
 W. D. Davies and Dale Allison similarly conclude "It is probable that, without any factual basis, darkness was added in order to wrap the cross in a rich symbol and/or assimilate Jesus to other worthies".

-Raymond E. Brown argues that the crucifixion darkness is a theological and literary creation, using apocalyptic language taken from the Old Testament, noting the silence of contemporaries authors like Pliny the Elder and Seneca the Younger, who would certainly have noted such an extraordinary event, had it really happened.
+Raymond E. Brown argues that the crucifixion darkness is a theological and literary creation, using apocalyptic language taken from the Old Testament, noting the silence of contemporary authors such as Pliny the Elder and Seneca the Younger, who would certainly have noted such an extraordinary event, had it really happened.

 The image of darkness over the land would have been understood by ancient readers as a cosmic sign, a typical element in the description of the death of kings and other major figures by writers such as Philo, Dio Cassius, Virgil, Plutarch and Josephus.
 Géza Vermes describes the darkness account as "part of the Jewish eschatological imagery of the day of the Lord.
 It is to be treated as a literary rather than historical phenomenon notwithstanding naive scientists and over-eager television documentary makers, tempted to interpret the account as a datable eclipse of the sun.
 They would be barking up the wrong tree".